Google Cloud Print was deprecated in January of 2021 and is no longer supported.

 - For other devices or multi-OS scenarios, we recommend the respective platform’s printing infrastructure or working with a printing partner.

-For Chrome devices, you can use your Admin console to set up CUPS for printing to local and network printers.
+For Chrome OS devices, you can use your Google Admin console to set up CUPS for printing to local and network printers.
 See Manage local and network printers.

 Similar to Cloud Print, you can manage printers for your users.
 This includes: